ubc-library-rc/gis-spatial-stories/content/resources-web-mapping.md

 {: .no_toc}
 This page inventories and evaluates a variety of platforms, tools, and resources for web mapping.

+See our newly redeveloped [Webmapping Workshop](https://ubc-library-rc.github.io/gis-intro-leaflet/content/webmapping-tools.html) for further documentation on many of the following platforms.

 <details open markdown="block">
   <summary>
     On this page: